-According to the Colorado Department of Labor and Employment, 8,489 County residents were employed in December 2013.
-By comparison, 2,159 workers were employed within the county during 2012.
-It is concluded that 75% of the adult workforce commutes to work daily outside the County for the following reasons:
+Labor & Employment data indicate that 9,145 Park County residents were employed in 2015.
+However, only 15 percent were employed within the county during the same period.
+It is therefore concluded that 85-percent of the adult workforce now commutes to places of work outside the County for the following reasons:

 The majority of Park County's adult population has relocated here while retaining employment in neighboring counties or cities (i.e. Denver)